Supernova4422/Light-Show-Toolkit-/README.md

 The "Play" Function is where the song starts from.

-If you are still confused, Example.ls will definetely clear up a few questions
+If you are still confused, Example.lightshow will definetely clear up a few questions

 ## Available "Commands"
 * ColourChange: Change the colour to what is specified for the currently selected groups